HL7/davinci-ecdx/input/pagecontent/attachments.md

 ### Examples

-#### Scenario 1
+#### Scenario 1: Unsolicited Attachments

-In the following example, the submitted attachment is a CCDA document.
+In the following example, The Provider creates a claim and sends supporting CCDA documents using the FHIR operation, [`$attachment`]:

+`POST [base]/$attachment`

+#### Preconditions and Assumptions:

+- Based on a set of pre-defined rules set by the Payer, Provider can submit additional information for certain claims as Unsolicited Attachments
+- Provider A knows the Payer endpoint for Sending attachments.
+The `$attachment` operation can be used by any HTTP end-point, not just FHIR RESTful servers.
+- "Unsolicited Attachments" implies that the *Provider* assigns the claim and line item identifiers (in other words, a "placer identifier") upon claim generation.
+- Typically when the attachments are CCDA documents as in this scenario, they already digitally signed and supply provenance information.
+Therefore FHIR signatures and external Provenance resources are not needed.
+- Reassociation of attachments to the Claim, subsequent Claim processing and ajudication, and follow up communication are out of scope and out of band.

-{% include examplebutton_default.html example="todo" b_title = "Click Here To See Example Unsolicited Notifications transaction" %}
+{% include examplebutton_default.html example="attachment-scenario1" b_title = "Click Here To See Example Unsolicited Notifications transaction" %}

-#### Scenario 2
+#### Scenario 2: Unsolicited *Signed* Attachments

 In the following example a FHIR signature is required on the attachment which is a FHIR resource.